zliuInspire/Atomizer/README.md

-# BIP
+# Atomizer
-Blockchain Interconnecting Protocol
+Blockchain Interconnecting Protocol (BIP)

+Atomizer is an dApp relying on BIP.